Generating Synthetic Mobility Networks with Generative Adversarial Networks: Baseline models

 The singly-constrained Gravity model~\cite{carey1867principles, zipf1946p, lenormand2016systematic, barbosa2018human} prescribes that the expected flow, $\bar{y}$, between an origin location $l_i$ and a destination location $l_j$ is generated according to the following equation:

-where $m_j$ is the population of location $l_j$, $p_{ij}$ is the probability to observe a trip (unit flow) from location $l_i$ to location $l_j$, $\beta_1$ is a parameter and $f(r_{ij})$ is the deterrence function, which is a function of the distance $r_{ij}$ between two locations.
-Typically, the deterrence function $f(r_{ij})$ can be either an exponential, $f(r) = e^{\beta_2 r}$, or a power-law function, $f(r) = r^{\beta_2}$, where $\beta_2$ is another parameter.
+where $O_i$ is the number of people leaving location $l_i$, $m_j$ is the population of location $l_j$ (estimated as $O_j$), $p_{ij}$ is the probability to observe a trip (unit flow) from location $l_i$ to location $l_j$, $\beta_1$ is a parameter and $f(r_{ij})$ is the deterrence function, which is a function of the distance $r_{ij}$ between two locations.
+We model the deterrence function as a power-law function, $f(r) = r^{\alpha}$, where $\alpha$ is another parameter.
 These parameters can be fitted from a subset of available flows.
+We report the value of $\alpha$ and $\beta_1$ resulting from the fitting of the model in Supplementary Note 3.

 The Radiation model \cite{simini2012universal, barbosa2018human} is a parameter-free model that aims to generate flows between locations given their characteristics (e.g., population) and the intervening opportunities among them.
-The choice of the destination consists of two steps: (i) we assign a fitness $z$ to each location opportunity sampled from a distribution $p(z)$ that represents the quality of the opportunity for each travel; (ii) the traveler ranks the opportunities according to their distance from the origin location and chooses the nearest location with a fitness higher than a certain threshold.
+The choice of the destination consists of two steps: \emph{(i)} we assign a fitness $z$ to each location opportunity sampled from a distribution $p(z)$ that represents the quality of the opportunity for each travel; \emph{(ii)} the traveler ranks the opportunities according to their distance from the origin location and chooses the nearest location with a fitness higher than a certain threshold.
 As a result, the mean flow between two locations $l_i$ and $l_j$ is calculated as:

-where $O_i$ is the number of people leaving location $l_i$, $m_i$ and $m_j$ are the opportunities in $l_i$ and $l_j$, $M$ is the sum of all the opportunities, and $s_{i,j}$ is the number of opportunities in a circle of radius $r_{i,j}$.
+where $O_i$ is the number of people leaving location $l_i$, $m_i$ and $m_j$ are the opportunities in $l_i$ and $l_j$, $M$ is the sum of all the opportunities, and $s_{ij}$ is the number of opportunities in a circle of radius $r_{ij}$.